GaspardTissandier/gaspardtissandier.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 title: "PAVED With Good Intentions?
-An Evaluation of a French Police Predictive Policing" System"
+An Evaluation of a French Police Predictive Policing System"
 collection: publications
 category: manuscripts
 permalink: [PAVED With Good Intentions?
 An Evaluation of a French Police Predictive Policing (R&R at International Review of Law and Economics)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5234412)